mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 the maximum amount.
 This instruction **MUST** be included in the transaction that interacts with dapps having application fees.
 This instruction is like an infallible transfer if the payer has enough funds i.e, even if the transaction fails, the payer will end up paying the required amount of application fees.
-If the payer does not have enough balance, the transaction fails with the error `InsufficientFunds`.
-This instruction is decoded before loading all the accounts to calculate the total fees.
-Then the transaction payer is loaded and total fees are deducted from their account.
-The (Accounts -> Fees) map will be created from loaded accounts and passed into invoke context and execution results.
-Before executing the transaction, we will check if enough application fees is paid to coverall the loaded accounts.
-In case of missing instruction or insufficient fees paid, the transaction will fail, citing `ApplicationFeesNotPaid` error.
-If the transaction fails at this stage the payer will end up paying `base fees + prioritization fees + application fees`.
-If the transaction is successfully executed, then rebates are returned to the payer and the application fees are transferred to respective accounts.
-If the transaction fails to execute, the fees are transferred to respective accounts without any rebates.

-If payer has overpaid the application fees then after paying all application fees the remaining amount will be returned to the payer even if the transaction fails.
-In case of partial payment, the user will lose the partially paid amount.
-To avoid burning application fees or creating new accounts, we add a constraint that accounts on which application fees are paid must exist and write-locked.
-Suppose we pay application fees on an account that does not exist.
-In that case, the payer will end up paying `base fees + prioritization fees + application fees on existing accounts`, and the transaction will fail.
+This instruction raises the minimum required balance to `other fees` + `application fees`

+Special cases:

+- If the payer does not have enough balance, the transaction is not scheduled and fails with an error `InsufficientFunds`.
+Consider this case the same as if the payer does not have enough funds to pay the base fees.
+- If the payer did not include this instruction in the transaction that write-locks accounts with application fees, then the transaction fails with an error `ApplicationFeesNotPaid`. the payer will pay just `other fees`.
+The failure is before the execution of the transaction.
+- If the payer underpays the application fees, it will be handled the same as if application fees were not paid.
+- If the payer overpays the application fees, then the transaction will be executed and the payer will be reimbursed the overpaid amount.

 This instruction cannot be CPI'ed into.

-#### UpdateApplicationFees Instruction
+### UpdateApplicationFees

-This instruction will update application fees for an account.
-It requires :

-* Writable account as (writable)
-* Owner of the writable account as (signer)

-Argument: fees in lamport (u64).

-This instruction will set the application fees for an account in the `Account` structure.
-The account must already exists and should be rent free to change its application fees.
-The application fee set by this instruction will permanently update the account in the ledger.
-This instruction can be reused with fees set to 0 to remove application fees on an account.
+This mechanism will set the application fees for an account in the `Account` structure.
+The account must already exist and should be rent-free to change its application fees.
+Only the account authority must be allowed to update the application fees of an account.
+The application fee set will permanently update the account in the ledger.
+This mechanism can be reused with fees set to 0 to remove application fees on an account.

-#### Rebate Instruction
+### Rebate

-This instruction should be called by the dapp using CPI or by the owner of the account.
-It requires :
+This mechanism should be called by the authority program to issue a rebate.

-* Account on which a fee was paid
-* Owner of the account (signer)

-Argument: Number of lamports to rebate (u64) can be u64::MAX to rebate all the fees.

-The owner could be easily deduced from the `AccountMeta`.
-In case of PDA's usually account and owner are the same (if it was not changed), then `invoke_signed` can be called from the program which was used to derive the pda to sign the rebate instruction.
-In case of multiple rebate instructions on the same account, only the maximum rebate will one will be issued.
-Rebates on the same accounts can be done in multiple instructions only the maximum one will be issued.
-Payer has to pay full application fees initially even if they are eligible for a rebate.
-There will be no rebates if the transaction fails even if the authority had rebated the fees back.
-If there is no application fee associated with the account rebate instruction does not do anything.

-The existing programs could integrate cyclic signing to implement this feature.
-For instance, token program can include a rebate instruction that necessitates the token account authority's signature.
-To rebate all the fees we can set `U64::MAX` as rebate value.

-### Changes in the core Solana code

-We have to update the account structure to store the application fees.
-This may involve lot of code changes in core code of Solana.
-We will also have to store the application fees on the ledger and get back from the ledger when we load the accounts.

-When cluster recieve a new transaction, `PayApplicationFees` instruction is decoded to calculate the total fees required for the transaction message.
-Then we verify that fee-payer has minimum balance of: `per-transaction base fees` + `prioritization fees` + `maximum application fees to be paid`

-If the payer has a sufficient balance then we continue loading other accounts.
-If `PayApplicationFees` is missing then application fees is 0 and we expect there are not application fees involved on all the accounts that we have passed.
-If payer has insufficient balance transaction fails with error `Insufficient Balance`.

-Before processing the message, we check if any loaded account has associated application fees.
-For all accounts with application fees, the fees paid should be greater than the required fees.
-In case of overpayment, the difference is stored in a variable and will be paid back the the payer in any case.
-In case the application fees are insufficiently paid or not paid, then we set the transaction status as errored.

-The structure `invoke context` is passed to all the native Solana program while execution.
-We create a new structure called `ApplicationFeeData` which contains one hashmap mapping application fees (`Pubkey` -> `application fees(u64)`), and another containing rebates (`Pubkey` -> `amount rebated (u64)`).
-The `ApplicationFeeData` structure will be filled by iterating over all the accounts and inserting accounts with application fees into the `application fees` map.
-On each `Rebate` instruction we find the minimum between `application_fees` and the rebate amount for the account.
-If there is already a rebate in the `rebated` map then we update it by `max(rebate amount in map, rebate amount in instruction)`, if the map does not have any value for the account, then we add the rebated amount in the map.

-In verify stage we verify that `Application Fees` >= `Rebates` + `Overpaid amount` for each account and return `UnbalancedInstruction` on failure.
-In case of partial application fees the fees are paid to the accounts loaded in order.

-After the execution of the program there are following cases:

-1. Transaction was successfully executed:
-    * Rebates aggregated + overpaid fees transferred back to the payer.
-    * Remaining application fees transfered to repective account.

-2. Transaction executed with an error:
-    * No rebates
-    * Overpaid application fees given back to the payer.
-    * Application fees transfered to respective account.

-### Summing up by examples
+Rebate takes amount of lamports to be rebated as input.
+In case of multiple rebates by the program during the execution, only the highest amount of rebate will be taken into account.
+The rebated amount is always the minimum of rebate issued by the program and the application fees on the account.
+If program rebates `U64::MAX` it means all the application fees on the account are rebated.
+Rebate amount cannot be 0.

+### Looking at common cases

 ##### No application fees involved

 * A payer does not include `PayApplicationFees` in the transaction.
-The transaction does not writelock any accounts with application fees.
-Then the transaction is exectuted without the application fee feature.
+The transaction does not write lock any accounts with application fees.
+Then the transaction is executed without the application fee feature.
 The payer ends up paying other fees.

 * A payer includes `PayApplicationFees(app fees)` in the transaction but none of the accounts have any application fees.
-This case is consided as overpay case.
+This case is considered as overpay case.
   The payer balance is checked for `other fees + app fees`.
-  - Payer does not enough balance: Transaction fails with error `Insufficient Balance` and the transaction is not even scheduled for execution.
+  - The payer does not have enough balance: Transaction fails with an error `Insufficient Balance` and the transaction is not even scheduled for execution.
-  - Payer has enough balance then the transaction is executed and application fees paid are transfered back to the payer in any case.
+  - The payer has enough balance then the transaction is executed and application fees paid are transferred back to the payer in any case.

   Note in this case
     even if there are no application fees involved the payer balance is checked